wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

 Open the file you downloaded in an editor and inspect the content:

 !!! question
-    What weather variables are included in the daycli template?
+    What additional variables are included in the daycli template?

 ??? success "Click to reveal answer"
-    The daycli template includes fields for the maximum and minimum temperature, the precipitation and the snow depth.
+    The daycli template includes important metadata on the instrument siting and measurement quality classifications for temperature and humidity, quality control flags and information on how the daily average temperature has been calculated.

 ### Update the example file